Affiliate links on Android Authority may earn us a commission. Learn more.

 Users will get some added gaming benefits.
 For starters, the wired remote comes with multiple scenario switching buttons, which you can use to change preset settings on the fly quickly.
 The black color equalizer helps you see in darker environments.
 The colors are vibrant, and you’ll enjoy a 1,000:1 contrast.

 This list may be dedicated to 240Hz monitors, but Asus pushes the limit just a bit further with this TUF Gaming offering.
 It tops out with a 280Hz refresh rate and a list of added goodies.
 You’ve got Extreme Low Motion Blur Sync, Nvidia G-Sync, and a 1ms response time to keep you at the top of your game.
 Asus boasts that the TUF VG279QM is the fastest gaming monitor, and we might believe them.

 This beast will even allow you to choose between different HDR profiles depending on your needs.
 You can binge your favorite movies with a cinema profile or get back into gaming with a completely different setting.
 You may want to explore Dynamic Shadow Boost for the darkest games in your library while you’re at it.
 What’s best is that this is one of the best cheap 240Hz monitors.

 LG UltraGear 27GN750-B

-LG’s IPS panel is crisp and vivid with a 99% sRGB color gamut and 1ms response time.
+LG’s IPS panel is crisp and vivid with a 99% sRGB color gamut and a 1ms response time.
 You shouldn’t experience any tearing or stuttering as G-Sync ties your refresh rate to your GPU speed for seamless performance.
 The UltraGear sports a few red highlights that walk the line between sinister and just plain cool.
 This is another one of the best options for cheap 240Hz monitors.